-LATE-YEAR CONDUCT/SPECIAL CIRCUMSTANCES (ORIENTATION WEEK,EXAMS, END OF YEAR):
+LATE-YEAR CONDUCT/SPECIAL CIRCUMSTANCES (EXAMS&END OF TERM):

-There are certain times of the year or special circumstances which may result in the conduct process being altered to accommodate Residents, including writing exams, leaving for academic breaks, or during unforeseen circumstances such as the COVID-19 pandemic.
+There are certain times of the year or special circumstances which may result in the conduct process being altered to accommodate Residents, including writing exams or during unforeseen circumstances such as the COVID-19 pandemic.
 As such, the University reserves the right to adjust the process accordingly.